tus/tus-js-client/docs/installation.md

 that the `fingerprint`, `storeFingerprintForResuming` and `removeFingerprintOnSuccess` options to not have any influence on the behavior because their values are ignored when using React Native.

+## Bundle sizes

+tus-js-client is a small library and its bundle for the browser has roughly following sizes:

+- Non-minified (tus.js): ~160 KiB
+- Minified (tus.min.js): ~65 KiB
+- Minified and gzipped: ~18 KiB